wmelvin/tabulence/README.md

 - **Markdown** to paste into a `README.md` file, for example.
 - **List Item** (`<a>` inside `<li>`) for pasting into a list in an HTML document.

 **Note:** This Firefox extension is currently a learning project and personal utility.
-It is not packaged or published at `addons.mozilla.org`.
+It is not published at `addons.mozilla.org`.

 ## Reference